Lessons from Generalization Error Analysis of Federated Learning: You May Communicate Less Often!: Introduction

-Furthermore, we apply our bounds to Federated Support Vector Machines (FSVM); and we derive (more) explicit bounds on the generalization error in this case (Theorem~\ref{th:svm}).
-Importantly, we show that the margin generalization error of FSVM decreases with $K$ and increases with $R$.
-In particular, this suggests that more frequent communication with the PS diminishes the generalization power of FSVM algorithms.
-Combined with that that the empirical risk generally decreases for larger values of $R$, this indicates that $R$ might be a parameter to optimize in order to minimize the population risk of FL algorithms.
-Moreover, specialized to the case $R=1$ (sometimes referred to as ``one-shot'' FL or distributed learning) our bounds suggest that the generalization error of the FL setting decreases faster than that of centralized learning by a factor of $\mathcal{O}(\sqrt{\log(K)/K})$, thereby generalizing recent findings in this direction~\citep{Barnes2022, yagli2020, SefDist2022,hugeneralization} to arbitrary loss functions and algorithms.
-We conduct experiments that validate our theoretical results.
+\item We apply our bounds to Federated Support Vector Machines (FSVM); and derive (more) explicit bounds on the generalization error in this case (Theorem~\ref{th:svm}).
+Interestingly, we show that the margin generalization bound of FSVM decreases with $K$ and increases with $R$.
+In particular, this \emph{suggests} that more frequent communication with the PS diminishes the generalization power of FSVM.
+Incidentally, this provides a theoretic justification of the experimentally observed slower decrease of the population risk with $R$ (compared to that of empirical risk).
+Besides, our bound \emph{suggests} that for any $R$, the generalization error of FSVM decreases faster than that of centralized learning by a factor of $\mathcal{O}(\sqrt{\log(K)/K})$, thereby generalizing recent findings in this direction~\citep{SefDist2022} for $R=1$ to any arbitrary number of rounds.

-We remark that in the particular case of FL-based SGD, at a high level there exists a connection between our setup, which is communication-oriented, and a growing body of literature on the assessment of the effect of batch and mini-batch sizes in centralized learning settings with SGD, i.e., so-called \textit{LocalSGD}~\citep{stich2019local, haddadpour2019local, qin2022faster,gu2023and}.
-Specifically, our theoretical results suggest that even in that centralized setup one could still achieve some performance gains (from the viewpoint of generalization and population risk) by splitting the available entire dataset into smaller subsets, learning from each separately, aggregating the learned models, and then iterating.
-The aforementioned literature on this mostly reports improvements in convergence rates; and their proof techniques do not seem to be useful or applicable for the study of the generalization error.
-On the experimental side, it was already observed experimentally that the generalization error increases with the batch size~\citep{jastrzkebski2017three,keskar2017large}.
+\item We validate our theoretical findings for FSVM through experiments.
+Moreover, we perform similar experiments using neural networks (ResNet-56) and observe that our findings for FSVM also hold more generally in this case.
+That is: (i) the generalization error increases with the number of rounds $R$, and (ii) not only the population risk decreases with $R$ less fast than does the empirical risk, but may even start to increase beyond some threshold $R^{\star}$. \end{itemize}

+We hasten to mention that: (i) because in our experimental setup the amount of training data and SGD iterations are kept fixed regardless of the value of $R$ (namely, $n = \alpha \, \tau \times R$, where $\tau$ is the number of per-round SGD steps for every client and $\alpha$ is a constant) the observed increase in the generalization error \textit{cannot} be attributed to classic ``overfitting’’. (ii) our experimental observation that the population risk may even start to increase beyond some value $R^{\star}$ was also observed experimentally in the recent work~~\cite{gu2023and} (see Fig. 2 therein) in the context of the related setup of \textit{LocalSGD}~\citep{stich2019local, haddadpour2019local, qin2022faster}.